Blogs > Petzyo Dog Food and Wellbeing Blog

 • Environmental factors are much more likely to be the culprit behind your pet's discomfort.

-Rising temperatures bring with them an increase in biting midges, mosquitos, flies and fleas.
+Rising temperatures bring with them an increase in biting midges, mosquitos, ticks, flies and fleas.
 Insect bite allergies are a common problem for our furry friends, especially those that spend a lot of time outdoors [1].

 Fly and midge bite lesions are itchy and often appear as redness and crusts on the tip of your dog’s ear.